SmartBear/Zephyr_for_Jira-server-to-cloud-migration/README.md

 # Zephyr_for_Jira-server-to-cloud-migration
 #### Zephyr for Jira Server to Cloud Migration

+### <i>Latest Update - Version 2.0</i>
+As part of this release, we have released migration of defect links from Zephyr Squad server/DC to Zephyr Squad Cloud.
+To enable this use the below properties from application.properties file.
+1. <b>migrate.execution.level.defect</b> : To migrate the defect links at execution level.
+2. <b>migrate.step.result.level.defect</b> : To migrate the defect links at step results level.

 ### <i>Major upgrade</i>
 As part of latest release we have updated the mapping file creation of test steps and execution in <b>.xlsx</b> format.
 The new build will not work with already migrated projects since earlier the tool was creating <b>.xls</b> format file and it